keep-network/sortition-pools/docs/in-depth.md

 uint256, which ultimately allows us to store `256/32=8` operator's stakes in a single uint256.

-To reason about this in decimal I'll use digits instead of bits, and 4 slots instead of 8 to keep things compact.
+To reason about this in decimal, I'll use digits instead of bits, and 4 slots instead of 8 to keep things compact.

 Imagine that we know that the biggest numbers we need to work with are 4 digits long, but we're allowed to store it in a number that is *16* digits long.
 We